ScooloV/bbpedia/docs/death_zone/match_events.md

-those players selected performs a Block action (on its own or as part of a Blitz) that targets the other selected player, the player performing the Block may apply a +2 modifierr to their Strength characteristic, and gains the Mighty Blow (+1) skill.
-This modifierr is applied before counting assists, before applying any other Strength modifierrs and before using any other Skills or Traits.
+those players selected performs a Block action (on its own or as part of a Blitz) that targets the other selected player, the player performing the Block may apply a +2 modifier to their Strength characteristic, and gains the Mighty Blow (+1) skill.
+This modifier is applied before counting assists, before applying any other Strength modifiers and before using any other Skills or Traits.
 This Match Event remains in effect for the duration of this game.

 (1-2, 6) WEATHER MAGIC
-*A Wizard, powerful in the mystical arts of meteorology, is present somewhere*
-*in the crowd of cheering fans.
+*A Wizard, powerful in the mystical arts of meteorology, is present somewhere in the crowd of cheering fans.
 So far, they've resisted the urge to interfere with* *the game, but sooner or later they're bound to start meddling; it's just what* *Wizards do!*